1. What is the relevant legislation?

 German FDI laws apply to asset deals and to share deals/acquisitions of voting rights.

-Whether a transaction is caught depends on a combination of two factors: (i) the type of transaction (certain asset deals and certain acquisitions of voting rights); and (ii) the nationality of the foreign investor (EU/EFTA or non-EU/non-EFTA).
-Whether an in-scope transaction also requires a mandatory filing will further depend on the specific activities carried out by the German target.
+Whether a transaction is caught depends on a combination of three factors: (i) the type of transaction (certain asset deals and certain acquisitions of voting rights); (ii) the nationality of the foreign investor (EU/EFTA or non-EU/non-EFTA); and (iii) the specific activities carried out by the German target.
+An in-scope transaction only requires a mandatory filing if the German target engages in certain listed activities.

 Asset deals are caught if an operational unit in Germany (or all essential assets required for operating such a unit in Germany) is, directly or indirectly, acquired by either a non-EU/non-EFTA person, or, for units carrying out particularly sensitive activities, a non-German person.